Skip to main content

 • emotional

-The emotional aspect of the game is mixed; while some players express frustration with its short open world, boring story, and repetitive missions, others have a strong attachment, highlighting their return to the game and enjoyment of the campaigns despite its flaws.
+The emotional responses to the game are mixed; while some players express frustration with its short open world, boring story, and repetitive missions, others convey a strong attachment, having returned to complete both campaigns and even repurchase the game.
+This dichotomy highlights a deep emotional connection for some, despite the game's perceived shortcomings.

 Buy Need for Speed Rivals